CyberPro010/crackit/CrackIt/README.md

 Delete correct_pass.txt everytime before performing new attack

-if you wanna use custom password just change your wordlists file name to "password" file
+if you wanna use custom password just change your wordlists file name to password.txt

 The default wordlist file is strong too it can be used against easy password but not against hard passwords